Augmented learning: Making learning fun

+High School and College education departments have started relying on forms of play to better understand class material.
+Quiz games, questionnaires, and team strategy games have been implemented to better help students understand class material.
+These technologies are also used to determine attendance which can be part of a students grade, by using the questionnaires to determine who was in class on a particular day.
+Even in higher education, research has found that learning through play keeps students involved in the material.
+In larger lecture halls, questionnaires are more prevalent, while team focused games are used in smaller class settings.
+In addition, specialized software allow students to present ideas in more effective ways.
+Some users are able to make their own websites, interactive portfolios, or just make simple PowerPoints.
+These various methods of learning engage the students in the class, while effectively preparing them better through exposure to the material in different ways.

 Is augmentation really "learning"?

 Critics may see learning augmentation as a crutch that precludes memorization; similar arguments have been made about using calculators in the past.
 Just as rote learning is also not a substitute for understanding, augmented learning is simply another faculty for helping learners recall, present and process information.

 Current research suggests that even unconscious visual learning can be effective.
 Visual stimuli, rendered in flashes of information, showed signs of learning even when the human adult subjects were unaware of the stimulus or reward contingencies.

 One way to look at augmentation is whether the process leads to improvement in terms of signal to noise ratio for the individual learner.
 Diverse predispositions among varied learners means there can be great disparity in signal processing by different learners for any one particular instruction method.

 Although people have their doubts about the effectiveness of augmented and virtual reality in classrooms, they are very useful tools for teachers and educators around the world.
 It is proven by studies that AR can improve student understanding of complex or invisible structures.
 AR and VR are capable of introducing children to new concepts in fun and encouraging ways that they cannot get from a chalk board or classroom.
-Not only do these realities help children learn, but they also help researchers identify what specific traits aid or hinder a child’s learning capabilities.
+Not only do these realities help children learn, but they also help researchers identify what specific traits aid or hinder a child's learning capabilities.

 These mediums for education include the ability to perform experiments virtually rather than in-person due to them proposing risk or health concerns.
-One study conducted was focused on the understanding of electromagnetism; In comparison to a non-AR environment, AR proved to increase the students’ ability to visualize structural phenomena, reduced cognitive load, and improved motivation and self-confidence.
-However, this seems to only be the case for physical experiences, and there has not been anything to prove AR’s dominance in a person’s understanding of theoretical concepts.
+One study conducted was focused on the understanding of electromagnetism; In comparison to a non-AR environment, AR proved to increase the students' ability to visualize structural phenomena, reduced cognitive load, and improved motivation and self-confidence.
+However, this seems to only be the case for physical experiences, and there has not been anything to prove AR's dominance in a person's understanding of theoretical concepts.
 It is for this reason that AR will not take over classrooms entirely but will be a great advancement in children's understanding of STEM concepts.